tpark94/spnv2/README.md

 4. Download [SPEED+](https://purl.stanford.edu/wv398fc4383) at `$DATASET.ROOT`.

-5. (Optional) Download pre-trained models from [here](https://office365stanford-my.sharepoint.com/:f:/g/personal/tpark94_stanford_edu/EleRJUfWcTdComwfLwrrGTIBfj1xNahq06_NiNDDKUDFJg?e=s0qDch).
+5. (Optional) Download pre-trained models from [here](https://office365stanford-my.sharepoint.com/:f:/g/personal/tpark94_stanford_edu/EleRJUfWcTdComwfLwrrGTIBFtH_MItMgc9Cp_wgKOa7oA).
 Specify the model's path at `${TEST.MODEL_FILE}`.

-## Currently Unavailable Items
+## Unavailable Items

-The following items are currently unavailable:
+The following items are unavailable:

 - `.mat` file containing Tango keypoints
 - binary masks
-- `lightbox` and `sunlamp` labels

-For now, in order to prepare `.csv` files for the labels, you must recover 11 keypoints of Tango following the procedure described in this [paper](https://arxiv.org/abs/1909.00392) or any method of your choice.
+In order to prepare `.csv` files for the labels, you must recover 11 keypoints of Tango following the procedure described in this [paper](https://arxiv.org/abs/1909.00392) or any method of your choice.
 Save them as a 3 x 11 array in meters under the variable named `tango3Dpoints` as a `.mat` file.
 Specify its path w.r.t. `$DATASET.ROOT` at `$DATASET.KEYPOINTS`.

 ## Pre-processing